 The first ad these people would see after clicking the “Advanced” image is a video.
 Here is a recap of some of the primary metrics for that ad in my ad reports…

 At first glance, it’s really not that impressive.
 Getting $.05 per video view is nothing to write home about.
-However, keep in mind that the CPM is pretty high at over $15.
+However, keep in mind that the CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience. is pretty high at over $15.
 A big reason for this is that I bid extremely high to make sure I reach as many of the people in the audience as possible.